felixnguyen31/jekyll-theme-basically-basic/_posts/2018-02-08-using-elastic-stack-for-marketing-analytics.md

 ---
 title: "Using Elastic Stack for Marketing Analytics"
-excerpt: "What is Elastic (ELK) Stack, and why Marketing Analytics folks to use it for real-time insights."
+excerpt: "What is Elastic (ELK) Stack, and why Marketing Analytics folks should use it for real-time insights."
 last_modified_at: 2018-02-08T10:27:01-05:00
 tags:
   - Elastic